Businesses can apply for grant funding in one of two phases:

 What does “phase 1” and “phase 2” mean?

 There are two grant phases.
-Phase 1 (2020) grants are for small, urgent needs.
-Phase 2 (2021) grants are for longer-term diversification initiatives to support business sustainability.
+Phase 1 (August - December 2020) grants are for small, urgent needs.
+Phase 2 (starting December 15, 2020) grants are for longer-term diversification initiatives to support business sustainability.

 Are larger grants available?

-Larger grants may be available in Phase 2 (2021).
+Larger grants are available in Phase 2 (starting December 15, 2020).
 Applicants can only receive one grant and should assess their short- and longer-term plans when applying.

 How much funding is awarded per week?

-Grants will be awarded based on a weekly budget of approximately $65,000.
+Grants will be awarded based on a weekly budget of approximately $65,000 in Phase 1 and $100,000 in Phase 2.
 The number of grants issued per week may vary depending on the number of eligible applications we receive.
-Most grants are $1,000.

 If I’m unsuccessful, do I need to reapply every intake period?